Ashwin-BN/Easy-Explore/README.md

 ## License

-MIT License © 2025 Easy Explore Team
+This project is licensed under the [MIT License](./LICENSE) © 2025 Easy Explore Team

 ---